alexqxu/cellular-automata-simulator/README.md

 Assumptions or Simplifications:
 * Assuming that states are continuous (if there are 3 states they are always specified as 0, 1, 2, not 1, 3, 5): This allows us to click to cycle through cell states dynamically
 * Loop simulations assume the grid is of rectangles
-*
+* Assuming that new windows will not have a universal play-pause button because it would violate certain design principles and make the class hierarchy more complicated.
+This choice is justified because we assume that a user will never need to see two simulations running in lock step because they can play two near each other in time or even alternate back and forth using the step option

 Interesting data files:
-* LangtonLoop.xml is an interesting example of an infinitely-scaling, growing loop
+* ```LangtonLoop``` is an interesting example of an infinitely-scaling, growing loop
-* If you look at the smaller loops (ChouReggia or Byl) and put it on high speed, they form a fractal-like pattern which is really mesmerising to watch.
+* If you look at the smaller loops (```ChouReggia``` or ```Byl```) and put it on high speed, they form a fractal-like pattern which is really mesmerising to watch.
+* ```UpwardFire``` demonstrates masks (setting different arrangements of neighbor checking)
+* ```2BylLoop```is a bad xml files which demonstrate how error handling occurs.
+* ```InvalidCellTest``` tests the exception handling for specifying a nonexistent cell/simulation
+* ```InvalidShapeTest``` tests the exception handling for specifying an invalid shape for a grid (Circle)
+* ```InvalidStructureTest``` tests the exception handling for incorrect labelling in the XML (ie <Dymensionz> instead of <Dimensions>)

 Known Bugs:
-* Cannot specify size 0,0 in xml.

 Extra credit: